WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-03-11-AI-and-the-blanket-problem.markdown

  ![Illustration of two blankets, one laid out flat for maximum coverage, another folded with limited coverage](/assets/blanketdatafolding.png)

- In this analogy, the data is the pulling and moving and re-arranging of the blanket to try to fit it to the usage.
+ In this analogy, ML and AI training data is the pulling and moving and re-arranging of the blanket to try to fit it to the usage.
 Every tug and twist and yank and smoothing and pulling represents new data changing the arrangement of the blanket.
 The blanket is the underlying mathematics consuming the data.
 It is the same set of mathematical formulas producing a different arrangement of outcomes based on the data it is given.
+The formula is capable of producing many shapes, but there is a boundary on those shapes that has a limit.

 ![Illustration of a blanket covering a set of colored circles, and some of them are uncovered such that covering them as well would uncover other circles](/assets/maximumcoverage.png)